Mombaque/Posterr/README.md

 I tried to publish the database scripts (table creation and seed, generated automatically) through the SQL Project in the container, but it was working just when I publish manually in Visual Studio.
 So I found a solution for this, which is using the mssql-tools image for the script execution in docker-compose.
 But the right way for doing this is letting the database project do all the work.

+I would change the command FollowOrUnfollowUserCommand, because it is has two responsabilities.
+The right way would be with two commands, FollowUserCommand and UnfollowUserCommand, following the principle of single responsability.